foqal/policies/policies/privacy-policy.md

 # Privacy Policy
-Effective as of October 24, 2018
+Effective as of October 24, 2018 | Last Update November 13, 2019

 This Privacy Policy governs data collection and usage and applies to the entire suite of Foqal products and services including, but not limited to, the website http://foqal.io, the Foqal Slack Extension, and Foqal Mobile Application (the “Services”).